Uncertainty Quantification for Prior-Data Fitted Networks using Martingale Posteriors: Efficient martingale posteriors for prior-data fitted networks

-Without the martingale property, the MP sampling procedure leads to meaningless results.
-Instead, we propose to use the PPD implied by the PFN only as a starting point for the sampling scheme.
-This PPD is then iteratively updated using the nonparametric Gaussian copula approach of \citet{fong2023martingale}, which ensures the martingale property.
-The resulting martingale posterior effectively treats the PFN output as an informed prior, without requiring the PFN to provide coherent posterior updates.
+We propose to use the PPD implied by the PFN only as a starting point for the MP sampling scheme.
+After obtaining the PFN's PPD, we then iteratively update it using a nonparametric forward sampling scheme that ensures the martingale property.
+The resulting martingale posterior effectively treats the PFN output as a strong, informed prior, without requiring the PFN to provide coherent posterior updates or incurring computational overhead from iterative model evaluations.

-\subsection{Martingale Posteriors for Conditional Inference}
+\subsection{Martingale posteriors for conditional inference}

 We extend the unconditional sampling scheme outlined in the previous section to the conditional inference setting. \citet{fong2023martingale} already proposed one such extension.
 Their scheme involves forward sampling of the features $x_{(n+1):(n + N)}$.
-The distribution of the features isn't of primary interest but significantly complicates the sampling procedure, which the authors resolved through heuristic simplifications.
-In contrast to \citet{fong2023martingale}, we propose to sample only the labels $y_{(n +1):(n + N)}$ conditional on the event that $x_{n + k} = x$, for a fixed value of $x$ and all $k = 1, \dots, N$.
+The distribution of the features isn't of primary interest, but it complicates the sampling procedure and slows its convergence exponentially, making it impractical beyond about 5 feature dimensions.
+To alleviate this, we propose to sample only the labels $y_{(n +1):(n + N)}$ conditional on the event that $x_{n + k} = x$, for a fixed value of $x$ and all $k = 1, \dots, N$.